openharmony/docs/en/application-dev/database/database-mdds-guidelines.md

    > **NOTE**
    >
    > The APIs of the `deviceManager` module are system interfaces.

-   The following is a code example for synchronizing data in a single KV store:
+   The following is the sample code for synchronizing data in a single KV store:
    ```js
    import deviceManager from '@ohos.distributedHardware.deviceManager';